BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 #### **colors** and **colorDistribution**

 An array of colors of the line segments.
+Maximum number of colors supported for one line instance is 16 384.
 Each color in the array represents a line segment color. *There must be exactly the same amount of colors in the array as there are line segments in the line.*

 The `CreateGreasedLine` function uses the function `CompleteGreasedLineColorTable` to fill the missing values, if any.
 You can use the `colorDistribution` option to set the method used to automatically fill the `colors` table.